Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/JanaKimmich.md

 The datasets where not displayed properly, therefore it was neccessary to read them in with a specific encoding.

+There where many values to plot, but in the circular bar plots the following can be found: \#### Results \* number of overall played games of the team over the entire season

+#### Stadium

+-   number of home games the team played
+-   number of away games the team played
+-   average attendance in the home stadium, the number is divided by 100, otherwise it would be too big to display it in the same barplot as the other values

 As far as I understood the task, several plots for several teams where
 desired: